thehyve/fairspace/projects/pluto/README.md

 # Pluto

-The service is a Spring Boot service playing role of a lightweight API gateway using Spring Cloud Gateway.
+The service is a Spring Boot application playing role of a lightweight API gateway using Spring Cloud Gateway.

 For a detailed description of the service, see the [Fairspace documentation](../../README.adoc).